Web Management Console

 The Web Management Console supports the following web browsers:

-The web application communicates with the runtime components of the XAP cluster, and receives notification from the XAP lookup service.
+The web application communicates with the runtime components of the data grid cluster, and receives notification from the lookup service.
 Therefore, it is highly recommended to run the web application in the same network segment of the other cluster components.
 This does not affect the web browser client, which communicates with the web application using standard HTTP and can be located anywhere, provided that it has access to the web application.

 YOu can set up a reverse proxy for the Web Management Console.
 This may be preferable in certain scenarios, such as when access to the Web Management Console is done via a gateway.
 Reverse proxy setups are currently available and tested only on the Apache web server.